enp1s0/vico/README.md

-# Vico - a simple job queue relying on 'tmux'.
+# Vico - a simple job queue using 'tmux'.

 'vico' means 'queue' in Esperanto.

+## Requirements
+- tmux

 ## Installation
 1. Clone this repository